meghanavemala/medConnect/README.md

 # 🏥 OPD Appointment App

 Welcome to the **OPD Appointment App**!
 This app simplifies the process of booking appointments with doctors by leveraging a chatbot for symptom-based doctor recommendations and providing an intuitive interface to check doctor availability.
 Notifications for booked appointments are also included to keep patients informed.
-Built using **Streamlit**, this app ensures a smooth and user-friendly experience. 🎉
+Built using **Streamlit**, this app ensures a smooth and user-friendly experience, and also reduces the waiting time for patients at the hospital. 🎉

 ---